 by Kimberly Nagy

-The Triple Quest essay and interview series features will include interviews and essay subjects who inspire me–a word that literally means to fill with breath–as well as “fill with the desire to do something creative.”
+The Triple Quest essay and interview series features interviews and essay subjects who inspire me–a word that literally means to fill with breath–as well as “fill with the desire to do something creative.”

 Women on a Triple Quest will feature conversations with individuals who offer thoughts and viewpoints that, in my view, deserve longevity, and are from all backgrounds, religious persuasions and creative journeys.
 Whether they are speaking, writing, leading, singing, drawing, producing, painting, making films, cooking, inventing, exhibiting, digging up missing research, raising resilient children and nurturing grand-children, gathering others in community—all of my interviewees want to pass a caring and vital part of themselves on to the next generation–through determination, study, grit, delight, focus and daring.
 Stories, messages and legacies that will endure past the next trend and offer timeless sources of substance and renewal.